 My earliest family memories are playing with cousins on the lawn of our quarter-acre block during birthday parties, and games of hide and seek in darkened bedrooms on Saturday nights while my parents and aunts and uncles played cards.
 Then came the 1950s housing boom, and along with it, a veneer of prosperity thanks to easy credit.
-My father tried to make a financial kill by working all weekends building spec houses.
+My father tried to make a financial killing by working all weekends building spec houses.
 Unfortunately it soon killed those early happy memories too.

 It was my extended family who blunted the pain of my parents’ divorce when I was ten.
 Holidays on Uncle Bill’s dairy farm sugar coated my uncomfortable new reality.
 Every day I was in the cowshed putting leg ropes on cows that kicked, washing teats, and attaching suction cups to bulging udders while we listened to the latest happenings in the lives of Dad and Dave from Snake Gully.
 During the day I rode Old Bill the draught horse with reins made from hay bale twine.
 My aunt watched me from the house and laughed because I looked like “a pimple on a pumpkin.”
 On hot summer days I swam with cousins in the irrigation channel or sucked lemons in the shade while cousin Lorraine read stories about the wishing chair with wings on its legs.